alphagov/govwifi-dev-docs/README.md

 Run `bundle update` to make sure you're using the most recent Ruby gem versions.

 Run `bundle exec middleman build --verbose` to get detailed error messages to help with finding the problem.

+## CI / CD

+You can find the pipeline [here](https://cd.gds-reliability.engineering/teams/govwifi/pipelines/dev-docs).
+It self updates when you merge any changes.

+See [here](https://cd.gds-reliability.engineering/teams/govwifi/pipelines/info/jobs/show-available-pipeline-variables/builds/14) to set up variables.

 ## Licence